-I went to an event called Attune in Serenbe, Georgia, in the fall of 2019.
-While there, I attended a meditation workshop with author/instructor Light Watkins.
-The meditation he led, along with his word choices and guidance, helped me to go deeper into meditation than I had before.
+I attended an event called Attune in Serenbe, Georgia, in the fall of 2019.
+While there, I participated in a meditation workshop with author/instructor Light Watkins.
+His meditation, along with his word choices and guidance, helped me go deeper into meditation than I had before.

 Watkins says, “Meditating helps filter out the internal and external ‘noise’ and negative self-talk that can sabotage our otherwise sharp, clear perceptual acuity.”

 Allowing ourselves this time to step back, take a few deep breaths, and fall into a place of awareness creates space.
 It helps us remain open to observing our thoughts and feelings without getting overly caught up in them.

-4. Journaling is a foundational part of a positive early morning routine.
+Journaling is a foundational part of an uplifting early morning routine.

-You document thoughts, ideas, and tasks as you move throughout your day.
+You document thoughts, ideas, and tasks throughout your day.
 Later they are crossed off or migrated to a different place in your journal for future tracking.